UniversalDependencies/docs/_de/dep/cop.md

 shortdef: 'copula'
 ---

 A `cop` (copula) is the relation of a function word used to link a subject to a nonverbal predicate.
 UD generally only annotates forms of "to be" as cop, which in German would be the forms of the verb "sein".
-More about coupla in UD can be found on the main documentation page for [cop]() or [here](https://universaldependencies.org/v2/copula.html#guidelines-for-udv2).
+More about copula in UD can be found on the main documentation page for [cop]() or [here](https://universaldependencies.org/v2/copula.html#guidelines-for-udv2).

 ~~~ sdparse
 Er ist ein guter Student . \n He is a good student .